mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 If the network outage is for extended periods of time(greater than 5 minutes), the HDM recovery may not succeed and HDM Reset may be required.

-### ESX Host Restart
+### ESXii Host Restart

-If On-Premise ESX host is restarted or the PRAAPA iofilter daemon service is restarted, the ongoing migrations will fail, VMs already migrated to On-Cloud, will be migrated back.
+If On-Premise ESXi host is restarted or the PRAAPA iofilter daemon service is restarted, the ongoing migrations will fail, VMs already migrated to On-Cloud, will be migrated back.
 Also, new VM migration will fail.
 HDM reset and re-deployment of HDM On-Premise and On-Cloud components is required before retrying the migration operation.

 ### System Failures